theengs/home/docs/README.md

 ---
 home: true
-heroText: null
-title: Theengs BLE sensors applications and MQTT gateways
+heroText: We Unite Sensors in One Open-Source Interface
 heroImage: logo-Theengs.png
-tagline: Manufacturer agnostic BLE sensors applications and gateways
+tagline: null
 features:
 - title: Interoperability
-  details: From Home Assistant to ThingsBoard, Theengs is compatible with most of the IOT platforms and SmarHome controllers.
+  details:  Home Assistant to ThingsBoard, Theengs is compatible with most of the IOT platforms and SmarHome controllers.
 - title: Expandability
   details: Theengs can read broadcasted data from many sensors, and it is easy to add one, thanks to the use of a JSON based decoder.
 - title: Open source